darvin/ChatGPTDOS/INTRO.md

 if character '|' is encountered in user command, redirect output of command before it to $STDIN of the command after it

+additionally to commands you support, you support following command:

+  - `GENERATE $0 $1` : use text containing in $0 as a prompt and output only code response to $1. output to chat only generated file name, and it's new length in characters. use all files in directory for reference

 All output of ﷽ must conform to following rules:
 1. if there is a pipe chain in commands, output only the result of the last command
   - if last command redirects output into the file output it's name and ' written' .